soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 compiles the various targets (such as `library` and `executable`s).
 It will also fetch and install the package dependencies when they're not already installed.

+When building executables, `cabal build` will report where the executable has been created, and it is also possible to find the path to the executable using `cabal exec -- which hs-blog-gen`.

 ```sh
 cabal run hs-blog-gen -- <program arguments>
 ```